rachtsingh/particle_filter_lm/doc/notes.md

 Also, on master there are JIT optimizations which are probably useful, given how many operations we have in the forward pass: https://gist.github.com/zdevito/4aafb8fea540dfd7644cc09b2ce78230

 ## Posterior collapse
-Posterior collapse is more prevalent on particle filter models and

 ## Similar papers / lit review